toniihsia/onboard-notes/notes.md

     - `git fetch -- all`
     - `git pull --rebase`
   - If you followed git config above, you can just git push.
-- If making changes to an old commit/task:
+- If making changes to an old commit/task i.e. **amending an old commit**:
   - If the old commit is the last commit you made, you can:
     - `git add -A`
     - `git commit -a --amend --no-edit`